tristanbettany/NAF/README.md

 - Environment variable loading
 - Flip Whoops for error handling
 - League Routing implimentation
-- League Container implimentation for dependancy injection
+- PHP DI Container implimentation for dependancy injection
 - League config implimentation
 - Doctrine migrations implimentation for versioning your database
 - FakerPHP for use in seeds